Mohyour/document-management/README.md

 ## Usage

 * Run database migration with `npm run db:migrate`
-* Run `npm run db:seed` if you want to seed data into your database
 * Start the app with `npm run start-app`.
 By default, it runs locally on port 5000
 * Use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) or any API testing tool to access the endpoints